jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_w_unittest.rst

   .. code-block:: python
     :emphasize-lines: 1

-    git commit --all --message 'add test_passing_a_set'
+    git commit --all --message 'move test_passing_a_set to TestTelephone'

-  the terminal_ shows a summary of the changes then goes back to the command line.

 :ref:`I can pass a set as input to a function<test_passing_a_set>`.